-Departmental Research Lecturer (Assistant Professor) in Social Data Science.
+Senior Departmental Research Lecturer in Social Data Science

 Charles is a social science methodologist and applied social data scientist with a background in high-dimensional econometrics, having completed his PhD in 2016.
-He is both a Departmental Research Lecturer at the Leverhulme Centre for Demographic Science, and an Associate Member of Nuffield College.
+He is both a Senior Departmental Research Lecturer at the Leverhulme Centre for Demographic Science, and an Associate Member of Nuffield College.
+He also sits on the Steering Group of Reproducible Research Oxford, and is a Co-Investigator at the ESRC Centre for Care.
 As part of his lecturing, he co-convenes Demographic Analysis, Life Course Research, and the Oxford Partner site of the Summer Institute in Computational Social Sciences.
-He is always interested in hearing from potential co-authors or prospective graduate students who share his enthusiasm for using Python and R.
+In the past, he's taught modules related to financial econometrics, Python for sociologists and statistical software more generally, and replication in open social science.
+He has recently given workshops and guest lectures on the themes of 'An Introduction to Machine Learning', 'An Introduction to the Command Line' and `LaTeX in 105 Minutes'.
+He is always interested in hearing from potential co-authors or prospective graduate students who share his enthusiasm for using Python, R, and LaTeX.

 Specific projects underway at present include: